-Anthropogenic global change is altering mean environmental conditions as well as the frequency of extreme events, creating potential chronic and acute environmental stress in many species of conservation and economic importance.
+Anthropogenic global change is altering mean environmental conditions and the frequency of extreme events, creating potential chronic and acute environmental stress in many species.
 In aquatic ecosystems, this includes altered regimes of temperature, salinity, pH (i.e., ocean acidification), and oxygen, as well as exposure to biological and chemical pollution.

 We will soon be launching new global change research with the Headwaters to Oceans & the Marine Global Change Ecology research groups and the MA Division of Marine Fisheries at the Gloucester Marine Laboratory.
-We also likely will have upcoming global change projects in collaboration with the Northeast Climate Science Center, USFWS Richard Cronin Aquatic Resource Center & USGS Conte Anadromous Fish Leetown Science Center.
+We also plan to have future global change projects in collaboration with the Northeast Climate Science Center, USFWS Richard Cronin Aquatic Resource Center & USGS Conte Anadromous Fish Leetown Science Center.

-If you are interested in research opportunities to get involved, please see our opportunities page!
+If you are interested in this work, please see our opportunities page!